 Stefania’s Blow Dry Bar offers these fabulous Ottawa creations:

-As evidenced by Justin Trudeau’s luscious locks, Stefania is especially good at working with wavy/curly hair.
+As evidenced by Justin Trudeau’s luscious locks, Stefania Capovilla is especially good at working with wavy/curly hair.
 She should know a thing or two about curly hair.
 Stefania told me her hair is naturally curly.
 It’s so curly, in fact, she uses a flat-iron to straighten her own hair, then uses a curling iron to get those beautiful waves at the ends.

 Society Salon is located at 167 Sparks Street in downtown Ottawa.
 Open Monday-Friday 10-6, and Saturday 9-4, appointments may also be made outside these hours by special request.